csantanapr/knative101/workshop/exercise-2/README.md

     ```
     ibmcloud plugin install container-registry
     ```
-2. Choose a name for your first namespace, and create it.
-A namespace represents the spot within a registry that holds your images.
+2. Add a namespace to your account.
+You must set at least one namespace to store images in IBM Cloud Container Registry.
+Choose a unique name for your first namespace.
+A namespace is a collection of related repositories (which in turn are made up of individual images).
 You can set up multiple namespaces as well as control access to your namespaces by using IAM policies.

     ```
     ibmcloud cr namespace-add <my_namespace>